The No-Nonsense Guide to Healthy Pet Treats (Dogs & Cats)

 Never give your pet treats containing:

-- Onion or garlic (toxic in large amounts)
+- Onion or garlic (damages red blood cells)

 Effective Treat-Giving Strategies